STGRobotics/laikago_cad_model/README.md

 ## STL format:
 ### Instructions:
-* The four calfs is all the same.
+* The four calfs are all the same.
 * The left and right thigh are different.
 * The four hips are different, but you can get all four hips from only one hip by rotating it.
 * You can find the kinematics and dynamics parameters in "[laikago_ros/laikago_description](https://github.com/unitreerobotics/laikago_ros)" folder.